chaossocial/meta/process.md

 ### Step 4: Public comments

-We have a simple rule: **We do not comment on current or past moderation decisions against individual users in public.**
+We have a simple rule: **We do not publicly comment on moderation decisions concerning individual users** (rather than entire instances).

 We have this rule because any alternative would be worse – commenting on only some cases would introduce case-by-case decisions that we'd be guaranteed to get wrong much of the time.
 It would also be often tempting to comment e.g. on